OPEN EVERYDAY 10-7PM | ALWAYS OPEN ONLINE

 ◢◢◢

-For October we will read Walter Benjamin's "The Work of Art in the Age of Mechanical Reproduction," available HERE.
-Details on text forthcoming.
+Before that we read Walter Benjamin's "The Work of Art in the Age of Mechanical Reproduction" (available HERE)

 Before that we read a selection of Blaise Pascal's Pensées (available HERE).